roughike/streaming_shared_preferences/README.md

 The public API follows the same naming convention as `shared_preferences` does, but with a little twist - every getter returns a `Preference` object, which is a `Stream`!

-For example, here's how you would get and listen to changes in an `int` with the key "counter":

 ```dart
 // Provide a default value of 0 in case "counter" is null.